poom12452/2048game/README.md

 Many businesses shift toward using those services on cloud.
 Co-location and On-premises machines are becoming less popular and are being used to serve some specific purposes only.

 The aim of this project is to simulate creating and using High Performance Computing(HPC) to calculate complex scientific calculation.
 In this project we decided to use Google Compute Engine , which is a virtual machine service that Google Cloud Platform provides, as computing nodes.
 And we created a simple AI program to calculate best move for 2048 game as the scientific computation.
-User mays use personal computer with GUI to see the robot play the game.
+User may use personal computer with GUI to see the robot play the game.
 ___